-The behaviour for learning team will monitor and record levels and nature of incidents on a fortnightly basis.
+The Assistant Principal leading Behaviour for Learning and the Behaviour for Learning Team will monitor and record levels and nature of incidents on a fortnightly basis.
 Data showing emerging patterns and trends are then used to inform strategic planning and identify appropriate interventions for groups and individuals

-Formal analysis of behaviour is updated on a termly basis and evaulation include numbers of incidents per child, keystage, school department, and place.
+Formal analysis of behaviour is updated on a termly basis and evaluation include numbers of incidents per child, key stage, school department, and place.

-Incident reporting is monitored on behalf of I CAN by the Care Standards Visitor each half term.
+Incident reporting is monitored on behalf of Speech and Language UK by the Care Standards Visitor each half term.

-Appendix 4 Home School Agreement
+Appendix 4-Home School Agreement